 - Be flexible: many writers say their best stories take off in unpredictable directions.
 As the saying goes, let the characters take the reigns.
 The discovery process is often what makes writing fun and magical.

 - Allow yourself to write badly.
 It’s better to write badly than to write nothing at all.
-You can fix it up later and if it’s beyond redemption, you’ll learn something.
+You can fix it up later and if it’s beyond redemption, you can move on having learned something.

 - Do not abandon one project just because you had another brilliant idea.
 Stay focused.

 - Know your limits.
 Can you work on several projects simultaneously?
-Some writers have to work on one project at a time.
+Some people write better when they’re working on one project at a time.
 Others can manage multiple projects.

 - Finish what you start.

 - Keep adjectives and adverbs to a minimum.
 Go through an old piece of your writing and highlight all the adjectives and adverbs.
 How many of them could be deleted or replaced with better nouns and verbs?

 - Connect with other writers.
 They will keep you going.
 Find them in book clubs, writing groups, classes, workshops, online and offline.